otrebski/fp-reading-club/README.md

 This page is for scheduling FP reading club meetings and topics.

-## Next meetings
-On next meetings we are going to cover following topics:
-  - IO[A] - workshop

-**These topics we will start in May.
-Specific dates will be decided later**

 ## Our schedule

 | Date        |  Topic                        | Link                                                                             |